• Skip to primary navigation

 Ginger Berryade Kombucha from Living Well Kitchen

 It's incredibly simple to make.
-You just need some kombucha, berries -- I prefer a combination of berries but the farmers market I went to that day was out of strawberries (wah?!) so I just grabbed blueberries.
-It's delish either way -- lemon juice, ginger, and some honey.
+You just need some kombucha and berries -- I prefer a combination of berries but the farmers market I went to that day was out of strawberries so I just grabbed blueberries.
+It's delish either way, along with lemon juice, ginger, and some honey.

 Honey is optional but I like adding a little.

-It helps your kombucha be a little fizzier, and if you brew your kombucha for longer than 4 weeks, you're probably gonna want some honey to it to make it a little bit sweeter.
+It helps your kombucha be a little fizzier, and if you brew your kombucha for longer than 4 weeks, you're probably gonna want some honey to make it a little bit sweeter.

 Ginger Berryade Kombucha from Living Well Kitchen